 We like to call Lake Tahoe a “year-round playground” because, whether it’s the peak of summer or the dead of winter, there really is no shortage of things to do.
 From the too-good-to-be-true landscapes to the exciting nightlife, you’re sure to find something to love about this place we call home.
 If you’re planning a trip to the area, here are our top recommendations of things to do in South Lake Tahoe, CA.

 Lake Tahoe might as well be synonymous with skiing and snowboarding.
 Seriously.
 We have some of the best skiing in the world, hands down.
-Our position in the Sierra Nevada mountains means we receive several hundred inches of snow.
+Our position in the Sierra Nevada mountains means we receive several hundred inches of snow each year.
 Mix that with just the right amount of sunshine and you have the ingredients for a perfect ski trip!
+If you’re a first-timer, be sure to check out our guide for beginning skiers!

 We happen to be located just steps away from the world-class Heavenly Mountain Resort, and we can’t think of anything more…well, heavenly.
 With 84 runs, 29 lifts, and 4,800 skiable acres for you to explore, there really is no better destination for skiing, boarding, and tubing.
 From ski lessons to equipment rental to child care, you’ll find everything you need to make the most of your trip.